aagnone-sfhk/reference-app-helper/README.md

 uvicorn app.main:app --reload
 ```

 Your app will be available at `http://localhost:8000`.
+When you visit this URL, you will see a welcome message.

+#### A Note on Local Errors
+If you try to access an endpoint under the `/api` prefix directly in your browser (e.g., `http://localhost:8000/api/accounts/`), you will see a `ValueError: x-client-context not set` error.
+This is expected behavior.
+The AppLink middleware is protecting these endpoints, and they require Salesforce context headers to be present.
+The `invoke.py` script is designed to provide these headers for local testing.

 ### 3. API Endpoints

+- **GET /** - A public welcome page.
-- **GET /accounts** - Retrieve Salesforce accounts from the invoking org.
+- **GET /health** - A public health check endpoint.
-- **POST /unitofwork** - Create a unit of work for Salesforce.
-- **POST /handleDataCloudDataChangeEvent** - Handle a Salesforce Data Cloud Change Event.
+- **POST /handleDataCloudDataChangeEvent/** - A public webhook for Data Cloud events.
 - **GET /docs** - Interactive Swagger UI for API documentation.
-- **GET /health** - Health check endpoint.
+- **GET /api/accounts/** - (Protected) Retrieve Salesforce accounts from the invoking org.
+- **POST /api/unitofwork/** - (Protected) Create a unit of work for Salesforce.

 ### 4. View API Documentation